 Dog siting insurance will protect you or your pet sitter business should a customer have reason make a claim against your grooming business

-If you provide dog sitting in other people’s homes, that’s a great responsibility.
+If you provide a sitting service in other people’s homes, that’s a great responsibility.
 Numerous folks are looking for someone who takes their job professionally and can treat their dog and home with great care.

-Dog Sitting cover is designed to cover you when you are looking after a dog either at the home of the owner or when you are in your own home.
+Dog sitting cover is designed to cover you when you are looking after a canines either at the home of the owner or when you are in your own home.

-Whether you actually own a dog sitting business, or simply do a little dog sitting part-time, you will for sure want to consider having the proper insurance to protect you just in case anything should go wrong.
+Whether you actually own a canine sitting business, or simply do a little minding part-time, you will for sure want to consider having the proper insurance to protect you just in case anything should go wrong.

-As a Dog Sitter, an in-home Pet Boarder or Animal Minder you are always responsible for the safety of your guest animals and for their actions whilst you have them in your care.
+As a pet minder, an in-home pet boarder or Animal Minder you are always responsible for the safety of your guest animals and for their actions whilst you have them in your care.

-Dog Sitting is a responsible job, and many owners will appreciate a sitter who has taken the time to obtain specialist insurance.
-Dog Sitting insurance will provide peace of mind for both your customers and you.
-If a dog injures someone or they cause damage, claims often run into tens of thousands of pounds so getting insurance is the wise thing to do.
+Canine sitting is a responsible job, and many owners will appreciate a sitter who has taken the time to obtain specialist insurance.
+Dog sitting insurance will provide peace of mind for both your customers and you.
+If the animal that you are in charge of injures someone or they cause damage, claims often run into tens of thousands of pounds so getting insurance is the wise thing to do.

 Unlike regular pet insurance, it’s a legal requirement in the UK to have liability insurance in place if you do indeed run a pet business.
 Employers' Liability will protect your liability for any staff or volunteers that you may employ should they be injured while at work and you are held liable.